 Felines are better socialized and happier adult Cats, when they stay with their mothers and littermates for at least 12 weeks.
 Never accept a Kitten at 8 weeks old... they are just not ready to be on their own at that age.
 Often it is a "Kitten Mill" that will sell Kittens at an inappropriate age, because for them it is about money and not about the Cats or about you.
 However, if a Kitten is found and is motherless, by all means, do everything possible to help - no matter what it's age.

 We know that Kittens are born with their eyes still closed and not yet developed to see.
 At about 9 days old, they open their eyes for the first time.
-For the first 3 or 4 weeks they can only nurse and are completely dependant on their mother.
-As early as 3 weeks old, they will begin to be interested in other souces of food and may even start to use a litter box.
-There is no "training" needed for litter box use; Cats, in general, will naturally want to hide their excrements.
-This is when an inexperienced owner or Breeder can inadvertantly cause harm to Kittens.
-Kittens will try to eat their mother's wet or dry food and not yet understand that crunchy litter is not food.
+For the first 2 to 3 weeks they can only nurse and are completely dependant on their mother.
+As early as 3 to 4 weeks old, they will begin to be interested in other souces of food and may even start to use a litter box.
+There is usually no "training" needed for litter box use, if the Kittens are kept in a smaller space with their mother and the mom's litter box.
+Cats, in general, will naturally want to hide their excrements and the Kittens will automatically "go" where their Mother does.
+During these early weeks of a Kitten's life, this is when an inexperienced owner, or Breeder, can inadvertantly cause harm to Kittens.
+Kittens will try to begin eating their mother's wet or dry food and may not yet understand that crunchy litter is not food.
 Clay litter, if consumed, will "clump" and bind in a Kittens intestines and it can quickly cause death.
 Click HERE to review safe and healthy litter choices.

 At about 4 to 5 weeks old, Kittens can walk and will begin to explore beyond their den.
 Kittens are brave little souls and rush about as if they own the world.
 From 6 to 9 weeks old, Bengal Kittens usually go through the "Grey Fuzzies" stage.
-It is a trait from their wild ancestry and they temporarily have longer grey-ish fuzz that (unfortunately) defusses and disguises their beautiful markings and coloration.
-Happily, they will soon grow out of this pelt stage.
+It is a trait from their wild ancestry and they temporarily have longer grey-ish fuzz that (unfortunately) defusses and disguises their beautiful markings and coloration at this age.
+Happily, they will soon grow out of this pelt stage and their beautiful markings will be clearly visible, as well as their pelts will begin to smooth out to a silky texture.